 Chris Allsopp (sculler alt.), Mark Norelius (8+), and Mike Hess (8+) made the U.S. Olympic Team in 1976, competing in Montreal.
 The eight finished ninth in an Olympics dominated by the East Germans.

 George Yeoman Pocock, born March 23, 1891, died at the age of eighty-one on March 17, 1976.
 Coaxed to Seattle by Hiram Conibear in 1912, Pocock became a trusted friend and invaluable advisor to Conibear, Ed Leader, Rusty Callow, and Al Ulbrickson.
 Pocock's multitude of achievements are well documented, but the simple quality most remembered by those who knew him - including the thousands of young men who watched him at work - was his open ear to any who ventured into his shop.
+Art Campbell '12, eulogizing Pocock at the VBC Banquet that spring said, "If he isn't with the angels tonight, none of us will ever get there."
 A man of integrity and purpose - a man for all seasons - it is Pocock's spirit, then and now, that is forever linked to the spirit of Washington Rowing.
 Husky Crew photo.

 A little friendly trash-talking before the 1st Annual Spike Eikum Regatta in the fall of 1975.
 Dick Erickson Collection; added 2/21

 Opening Day 1976, after the crew races.
-Seattle Times photo.
+Dick Erickson Collection; added 2/21

 From Kirk "Lucky" Knapp: